 Our students undertake projects in music signal processing, sound synthesis and analysis, computer/electro-acoustic music composition, intermedia, music performance systems design, electronic music history, and music perception.
 Our expanding computer music composition facilities include a dedicated teaching laboratory with eight student computer workstations.
-In the Fall of 2019 the music department will open a state of the art recording and composition studio featuring professional level microphones, monitors, and controllers with 9.1 channel surround sound capabilities.
+The music department maintains an up-to-date composition studio featuring professional level microphones, monitors, and controllers with 8.1 channel surround sound capabilities.

 |MUSC 1510||Harmony 1||3|